Geostartico/webcam_tui/README.md

 Go through modes using j-k keys
-Using [Ratatui](https://github.com/ratatui-org/ratatui) rust library to write onto the terminal using the crossterm backend
+Using [Ratatui](https://github.com/ratatui-org/ratatui) rust library to write onto the terminal using the crossterm backend\
+**WARNING**: requires opencv to be installed